Installing the Apache Web Server

 Basic checks

-I will use the systemctl
+To start, I use the systemctl

-to acquire some info about apache2 and
+command to acquire status info about apache2

 make sure it is enabled and running: